 2016, October: Project Announcement

-|Curtain wall damages to the Bank One Building, Fort Worth, Texas; during the tornado in March, 2000.|
+|Curtain wall damage to the Bank One and Cash America buildings, Fort Worth, Texas; sustained during the tornado of March 2000.|

 For more information or any questions, please contact: email@example.com